Devcoding17/Walmart-Data-Ingestion-into-BigQuery/README.md

-# Walmart-Data-Ingestion-into-BigQuery
-# Overview:
+# Walmart Data Ingestion Pipeline

+**#dataengineering #bigquery #airflow #python #gcp #datawarehouse**

+### Overview
-This project outlines the implementation of a data pipeline for ingesting Walmart data into BigQuery.
-The pipeline utilizes Python, Airflow, GCP Storage, and BigQuery to create dimension and staging tables, followed by an upsert operation into a fact table using a BigQuery Merge query.
+This project outlines a data pipeline for ingesting Walmart data into BigQuery.
+The pipeline leverages Python, Airflow, GCP Storage, and BigQuery to create dimension and staging tables, followed by an upsert operation into a fact table using a BigQuery Merge query.

-# Tech Stack:
+### Tech Stack

-Python
+* Python
-Airflow
+* Airflow
-GCP Storage
+* GCP Storage
-BigQuery
+* BigQuery

-Data Flow:
+### Data Flow

-Data extraction from Walmart source
-Data loading into GCP Storage
+1. **Data Extraction:** Walmart data is extracted from [data source] in [format].
+2. **Data Loading:** Extracted data is loaded into GCP Storage.
+3. **Data Transformation:** Airflow orchestrates the creation of dimension and staging tables in BigQuery.
+4. **Data Loading:** Transformed data is loaded into the respective dimension and staging tables.
-Dimension and staging table creation using Airflow and BigQuery Data loading into dimension and staging tables
+5. **Data Integration:** Airflow executes a BigQuery Merge query to upsert data into the fact table based on dimension and staging tables.
-Fact table upsert using BigQuery Merge query
-Architecture:
-[Include architecture diagram]

-Airflow DAG:
+### Architecture Diagram
+[Image of data pipeline architecture]

-[Include Airflow DAG diagram]
+### Airflow DAG Structure
+[Image of Airflow DAG]

+### Code Structure